 Lesson #1 – Going Vegan Can Feel Amazing

 I’m not ashamed to admit that I felt amazing during my week as a Vegan.

-As I ate my plant based lunch at Casa de Luz in Austin, I sat and thought “wow, so this is why people get hooked on the vegan lifestyle, because they feel like fucking rockstars.”
+As I ate my plant based lunch, I sat and thought “wow, so this is why people get hooked on the vegan lifestyle, because they feel like fucking rockstars.”

 Yup, I am one of those people.
 I am now that guy saying how great I feel as a Vegan (after one week).